Should You Put Your Address on Your Resume?

 Employers May Want to Check Your Background

 Potential employers would want to know that you are telling the truth about the facts you presented to them to get the job.
-Therefore, they may conduct a background check – and if you’re clean, it will additionally boost your chances of getting the job!
+Therefore, they may conduct a background check, with services like Globeia helping to verify your background—and if you’re clean, it will additionally boost your chances of getting the job!

 The company will need your street address on resume to check your criminal history and other similar experience.
 The hiring manager will want to see your home address on your resume in some instances to speed up the process.
 It's crucial to remember that your potential employer is the one who decides what kind of background checks will be done.